-- 1. Tea sector is unable to supply enough tea for internal consumption as well as for export market due to slow growth. - 2.
-Basic requirement of tea of the consumers has not yet been fulfilled in this country. - 3.
-Only 30% of the people of Bangladesh consume tea, which has been increasing - 4.
-If 50% of the total population consumes tea, huge quantity of tea will have to be imported now. - 5.
+Tea sector is unable to supply enough tea for internal consumption as well as for export market due to slow growth.

+Basic requirement of tea of the consumers has not yet been fulfilled in this country.

+Only 30% of the people of Bangladesh consume tea and the number of consumers has been increasing.

+If 50% of the total population consumes tea, a huge quantity of tea will have to be imported now.

 Price of tea in Bangladesh is high due to protection.
 For example, nominal protection coefficient on tradable output in Bangladesh tea is 1.32 that implies the producers are getting 32 percent more in the internal market than what it would be in the world market.
-Nominal protection coefficient on tradable inputs in Bangladesh tea is 0.96, which implies that the producers pay for tradable inputs 96 percent of the world prices or opportunity costs of the inputs due to protection.
-Effective protection coefficient in Bangladesh tea is 1.50, which implies that protection of domestic market helps the traders to get 50 percent more value added in the internal market that what it would be in the world market.
+Nominal protection coefficient on tradable inputs in Bangladesh tea is 0.96, which implies that the producers pay 96 percent of the world prices of tradable inputs.
+Effective protection coefficient in Bangladesh tea is 1.50, which implies that protection of domestic market helps the trader to get 50 percent more value added in the internal market than what it would get in the world market.
 However, domestic resource cost ratio in Bangladesh tea is 0.78 > 1 that implies comparative advantage is available in this sector.
-Thus interested entrepreneurs can invest to obtain comparative advantage that exists in Bangladesh tea (Ahmed, 1999; pp. 139-141). - 6.
+Thus interested entrepreneurs can invest to obtain comparative advantage that exists in Bangladesh tea (Ahmed, 1999: pp. 139-141).

 Finally once basic requirement for tea is met and then demand for tea will be lower than the present rate in this country.